jcavera/subjective_time/data/README.md

 ### Computed substitution

-Finally, a "less than" symbol (<) denotes a computed substitution.
+Finally, a "less than" symbol (<) used outside of the context of a conditional statement denotes a computed substitution.
 These are substitutions that require an algorithm to figure out, either because they are date/time dependant, they are location dependant, or they are otherwise too complex for a simple look-up table to easily handle.
 Allowed computed substitutions are as follows:

     <A  latitude-longitude coordinates rendered as the nearest whole number
     <B  Benedryl Cucumber's birthday (yeah, just look at the associated function)